What is PN & IF

 Sometimes, due to catastrophic ongoing problems with the digestive system (Intestinal Failure), PN is needed long term or even permanently.
 After training to manage their PN themselves (or by their parents/carers), patients can leave hospital to continue their therapy at home.
 When PN is done at home – usually overnight – it is called Home Parenteral Nutrition (HPN).

 There are 3 main possible life-threatening complications of long term PN: liver failure, impending loss of venous (vein) access, and recurrent central line sepsis.
 ‘Down under’, some have lived on HPN for 20+ years.
-Overseas, a small number have lived for over 30 and 40 years on HPN, not without complications.
+Overseas, a small number have lived for over 30, 40 and even 50 years on HPN, not without complications.

 The causes of IF encompass a wide range of congenital problems and digestive diseases, a number of these diseases being quite rare.
 They include: Gastroparesis, Chronic Intestinal Pseudo Obstruction, Hirschsprungs Disease, Hollow Viscous Myopathy, Malrotation Volvulus, Digestive Tract Paralysis, Gastrointestinal Sarcoidosis, Short Bowel Syndrome, Crohn’s disease, radiation enteritis, necrotizing enterocolitis, adult intestinal cancers (including ovarian cancer) and surgical misadventures.
 Many of those on HPN also have small or large bowel stomas.